hazelcast/hazelcast-python-client/docs/configuration.rst

 Serialization Configuration
 ---------------------------

-:class:`~hazelcast.config.SerializationConfig` is used for configuring serialization.
+:class:`~hazelcast.config.SerializationConfig` is used to configure serialization.

 Please see :doc:`serialization`